PAUL VIRIDES PRODUCTIONS

 Paul left Hartshorn - Hook in 2016, joining Iris Theatre as marketing manager for their 2017 summer season at the historic St Paul's Church in Covent Garden, where they presented an annual site-specific, semi-immersive season of outdoor theatre.
 His role there rolled over into the company's indoor concerts that Christmas, and then productions through 2018.
 He left Iris in October 2018 to focus on running PVP, but returned in summer 2019, initially as interim senior producer, and then as executive director and joint CEO from autumn 2019 to August 2020 alongside artistic director Paul-Ryan Carberry.

-Alongside PVP, Paul is also associate general manager for David Adkin Limited and a member of the League of Independent Producers.
-With DAL, Paul has worked on the general management of a number of unannounced projects, as well as Bright Half Life (King's Head) and A Christmas Carole (Southend Palace) in 2022, and in 2023 Windfall (Southwark), F**king Men (Waterloo East) and numerous other productions.
+Alongside PVP, Paul is also associate general manager for David Adkin Limited.
+With DAL, Paul has worked on the general management of a wide range of productions off-West End, as well as multiple projects in development.

 Shrapnel Theatre was created in 2015 by Paul with playwright Isla van Tricht, and between 2015-17 produced four of her plays.
 Following the New York transfer of her play Underground in 2017, Isla left the company to focus on her writing projects.
 Shrapnel became Paul Virides Productions in October 2018.